alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 let us suppose that it is somehow shaped like a drop of water.
 For a sphere the factor is around .523, or really close to one half, so we can go with `f=½`.
-Furthermore we can suppose that the width is similar to the length, and that the height is around half the length.
-So we get:
+In our case the width and length are similar and the height is around the length, so we get:

 ```
-V ~ l³/4.
+V ≈ l³/4.
 ```

 With a reference length of 10m we get:

 ```
-V ~ 250 m³.
+V ≈ 250 m³.
 ```

 How much weight can it lift?